Hillwalkers on the West Highland Way passing Buachaille Etive Mor in Glencoe

-Explore Great Glens and Fells with Walking Holidays in Scotland
+Explore Great Glens and Fells

 It’s easy to forget how much of Scotland is still wild and under-explored.
 Hiking Scotland’s hills has often figured as a way of finding respite from the frenetic pace of the city.
 For those looking for a challenge think The West Highland Way.
 An island escape, The Isle of Arran.
 For a more leisurely walk in Scotland, following the Caledonian Canal and Loch Ness – look no further than The Great Glen Way.

-Explore our Scotland Walking Holidays
+Our Scotland Walking Holidays

 Overview